 The Company meets its external financing needs by issuing short-term debt.
 The majority of the Company's debt outstanding represents long-term notes bearing fixed rates of interest.
 Changes in market interest rates do not affect interest expense resulting from these outstanding long-term debt securities.
 However, the Company periodically repays its short-term debt borrowings through the issuance of new long-term debt securities.
 Changes in market interest rates may affect the interest rate and corresponding interest expense on any new long-term debt securities issued by the Company.
 In addition, the Company's short-term debt borrowings bear a variable rate of interest.
 As a result, changes in short-term interest rates will increase or decrease the Company's interest expense in future periods.
 For example, if the Company had an average amount of short-term debt outstanding of \$25 million for the period of one year, a change in interest rates of 1% would result in a change in annual interest expense of approximately \$250,000 (pre-tax).
-The average interest rates on the Company's short-term borrowings for the three months ended March 31, 2004 and March 31, 2003 were 1.55% and 1.87%, respectively.
+The average interest rates on the Company's short-term borrowings for the three months ended June 30, 2004 and June 30, 2003 were 1.54% and 1.87%, respectively.
+The average interest rates on the Company's short-term borrowings for the six months ended June 30, 2004 and June 30, 2003 were 1.55% and 1.87%, respectively.